Consumer

 Entrance & Exit Counseling

-Before the school disburses Direct Loans (subsidized, unsubsidized, or Parent PLUS), regulations require that you complete an entrance counseling session.
-The counseling session provides information about how to manage your student loans, both during and after school, sample repayment terms, repayment schedules, and personal budgeting.
-This part of the process can be done with the Admissions Office, FA Office or online at: studentloans.gov.
+The counseling session provides information about how to manage your student loans during and after your program, sample repayment terms, repayment schedules, and personal budgeting.

-Your Career And Future
+Your Career and Future

 FAFSA School Code: 041584